Yoak3n/EdgeGPT-http/README.md

 - [x] multiple sessions
 - [ ] commands for conversation like ```reset```or more
 - [ ] source auto release
+- [ ] message queue?
-- [ ] high concurrency
+- [ ] high concurrency(perhaps gin already supported)

 ### Reference
-At the very beginning I use the Python lib [EdgeGPT](https://github.com/acheong08/EdgeGPT) in my [bing-qqbot](https://github.com/Yoak3n/bing-qqbot),it's too complicated to start.So I planed to convert it to golang at some point,hover thank [billikeu](https://github.com/billikeu/billikeu) that his repository [Go-EdgeGPT](https://github.com/billikeu/Go-EdgeGPT) really helped me(btw my plan is also named ```go-EdgeGPT```)lol
+At the very beginning I use the Python lib [EdgeGPT](https://github.com/acheong08/EdgeGPT) in my [bing-qqbot](https://github.com/Yoak3n/bing-qqbot),it's too complicated to start.So I planed to convert it to golang at some point,however thank [billikeu](https://github.com/billikeu/billikeu) that his repository [Go-EdgeGPT](https://github.com/billikeu/Go-EdgeGPT) really helped me(btw my plan is also named ```go-EdgeGPT```)lol
 For the convenience of development, it is temporarily included as part of this project, and may be submitted as a PR in the future

 And the idea came from the http service of [chatgpt-mirai-qq-bot](https://github.com/lss233/chatgpt-mirai-qq-bot)